omundy/learn-computers/topics-command-line.md

 python script.py
 ```

-Congratulations! 🎉 &nbsp; Similar to using built-in commands, you've created a file that runs its own script.
+Congratulations! 🎉 &nbsp; Similar to using built-in commands, you've created a file that runs its own script!

 ### Discussion